amichaitr/api-task/README.md

 # api-task
-Home assignment, REST API for querying a database (postgres)
+REST API for querying a database (postgres)

 Lunch instructions: